Predicting the position of equilibrium without using pKa values

 💡Quick Tip:

-Bases in Brønsted-Lowry acid-base reactions typically carry a negative charge—this helps you quickly spot them.
+Bases in Brønsted-Lowry acid-base reactions typically carry a negative charge, which helps you quickly spot them.

 Step 2: Compare the stability of these bases

-To evaluate stability, we’ll consider all five factors in this order (Charge, Atom, Resonance, Induction, Orbitals)
+To evaluate stability, we’ll consider all four factors in this order (Atom, Resonance, Induction, Orbitals)

 Step 3: Equilibrium will favor the more stable base

-Here’s the rule of thumb: Equilibrium will favor the side with the more stable base.
+Equilibrium favors the side with the more stable base.

-In this reaction, the more stable base—acetate—is on the product side.
-As a result, equilibrium shifts toward the products.
+• If the more stable base is on the product side (A) → equilibrium favors the products.

 Reply